CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

       (You can enable **Edit the address manually**, and enter the address manually)

-5. Acknowledge the emergency calling disclaimer.
+5. select the checkbox of Acknowledge the emergency calling disclaimer.

 6. Select **Save**.